 The Request for Plant Information (SR024) is the form that must accompany samples submitted to the UF/IFAS Plant Identification and Information Service.

 The Request for Plant Information is available in printable form through the EDIS website.
-The form gives details about how to collect samples and what analyses will be performed.
-Please see Plant Identification and Information Service (SR013) for more information.
+The form gives details about how to collect, package, and send plant samples to the University of Florida Herbarium.

 SAMPLE SUBMISSION FORM